+Ground oats give these vegan black bean burgers structure and amp up the fiber content.
+In the summer, you can serve the burgers on a crunchy purple cabbage slaw.
+You can also plop them on a whole grain bun with all the regular fixin's.
 The end of this month will mark six months of life here on planet Syracuse.
 Six months - half a year.
 How insanely bananas is that?
-How time flies.
-Although the big move meant temporarily separating from my beloved city and my family and friends, it did grant me some things I never had before - like access to nature (which, it turns out, I quite like!), being able to afford a co-working space, and a washer and dryer inside our house, which is nothing short of a game-changer.
-Since the arrival of the infamous Syracuse snow that blankets the city every December . . .
+Although the big move meant temporarily separating from my beloved city, family, and friends, it did grant me some things I never had before - like access to nature (which, it turns out, I quite like!) and . . .

 There is a Russian potato salad called Olivye that is the single most commonly found food on any Russian celebration table.
 I am willing to bet there is not one living person of Russian or Ukrainian origin that can't name all the ingredients that go into this salad.
 They are: boiled potatoes and carrots, hard-boiled eggs, pickles, canned peas, and sometimes kielbasa or poached chicken.
 Everything is finely chopped into about quarter-inch cubes and dressed generously with mayo - the Russian answer to basically any kitchen conundrum.Salat Olivye (the . . .